 What is MLOps and why is it important?

-by Bart Marseille, on Feb 17, 2021 1:35:20 PM
+by Bart Marseille, on May 17, 2022 10:11:19 AM

-What is MLOps?
+What is MLOps

 MLOps is a practice for collaboration and communication between data scientists and operations professionals to help manage the production ML lifecycle.
 It is an ML engineering culture and practice that aims at unifying ML system development (Dev) and ML system operation (Ops).

-Why is MLOps being adopted more and more?
+Why is MLOps important

 MLOps follows a similar pattern and principles to DevOps and DataOps.
 The practices that drive integration between the development cycle and the overall operations process can also transform how the business handles data.
-Just like DevOps shortens production life cycles by creating better products with each iteration, MLOps drives insights you can trust and put into play more quickly in a controlled manner.
+Like DevOps shortens production life cycles by creating better products with each iteration, MLOps drives insights you can trust and put into play more quickly in a controlled manner.

-ML is very powerful: it’s a process that generalises from data examples.
-It provides the ability to understand or value something/someone quite new to you.
+ML is mighty: it’s a process that generalizes from data examples.
+It provides the ability to understand or value something/someone relatively new to you.
 But ML itself is a means to an end.
-It’s what you do with that understanding/value, the business value, that will make the difference.
-If it fits in your businesses strategy, you should use MLOps to achieve this.
-Some examples we operate at Crystalloids:A. Predict customer/visitor conversion likelihood and use it for e.g. bid optimisation.
+The business value will make the difference in what you do with that understanding/value.
+If it fits your business's strategy, you should use MLOps to achieve this.
+Some examples we operate at Crystalloids:

-C. Predict product popularity and use it for product placements.
+3. Predict product popularity and use it for product placements.

-How does it work?
+How it works

-Practicing MLOps means that you advocate for automation and monitoring at all steps of ML system construction, including integration, testing, releasing, deployment and infrastructure management.
+Practicing MLOps means that you advocate for automation and monitoring at all steps of ML system construction, including integration, testing, releasing, deployment, and infrastructure management.

 The steps include:

-- a data pipeline providing up-to-date, validated and preprocessed data (Feature Store)
+- a data pipeline providing up-to-date validated, and preprocessed data (Feature Store)

 - a training pipeline that allows you to create ML models from the data

-Where to start?
+Where to start

-What can Crystalloids offer?
+What Crystalloids offers

 Crystalloids helps companies improve their customer experiences and build marketing technology.
 Founded in 2006 in the Netherlands, Crystalloids builds crystal-clear solutions that turn customer data into information and knowledge into wisdom.
 As a leading Google Cloud Partner, Crystalloids combines experience in software development, data science, and marketing, making them one of a kind IT company.
-Using the Agile approach Crystalloids ensures that use cases show immediate value to their clients and frees their time to focus on decision making and less on programming.
+Using the Agile approach Crystalloids ensure that use cases show immediate value to their clients and free their time to focus on decision making and less on programming.